EstherAkingbehin/c5_OEA_Password_Generator/README.md

 ## Features

 The application generates a password when the button is clicked.
 The user is presented a series of prompts for password criteria.
-- Length of password
-      - At least 8 characters but no more than 128.
+- Length of password: At least 8 characters but no more than 128.
-- Character types
-      - Lowercase
-      - Uppercase
-      - Numeric
-      - Special characters ($@%&*, etc)
+- Character types: Lowercase, Uppercase, Numeric, Special characters ($@%&*, etc)
 - Code should validate for each input and at least one character type should be selected
 - Once prompts are answered then the password should be generated and written to the page